Kate Beckinsale Returns To Instagram After Wiping Her Page Amid Pete Davidson Criticism: ‘Back To Business’

 Kate Beckinsale is back on Instagram and she’s letting fans know that it’s all business from here on out.

-The brown haired beauty made headlines last week after she followed in the footsteps of boyfriend Pete Davidson and wiped her Instagram account clear of any photos.
-As The Inquisitr shared, the actress deleted every single photo from her account on March 22 after receiving a few too many comments about her relationship with Pete Davidson.
-Prior to deleting her account, she did respond to a few fans who commented on her new romance with Davidson, slamming them or making sarcastic comments back.
+The brown-haired beauty made headlines last week after she followed in the footsteps of boyfriend Pete Davidson and wiped her Instagram account clear of any photos.
+As The Inquisitr shared, the actress deleted every single photo from her account on March 22 after receiving a few too many comments about her relationship with Davidson.
+Prior to deleting her account, she did respond to a few fans who commented on her new romance with Davidson, slamming them or making sarcastic comments in return.

 Pete Davidson also notoriously deleted his own Instagram account after he received backlash for dating Ariana Grande.
 But it seems like in just a little less than a week’s time, Beckinsale is ready to take on social media again as she posted a solo shot of herself this morning.
-In the snapshot, Beckinsale stands against grey wall with a large, green plant just in front of it.
+In the snapshot, Beckinsale stands against a grey wall with a large, green plant just in front of it.

-The 45-year-old is dressed to impress in an oversized pair of black dress pants as well as a big, matching black blazer.
-Under her ensemble, she sports an ivory colored button-up vest along with a black nail polish.
+The 45-year-old is dressed to impress in an oversized pair of black dress pants, as well as a big, matching black blazer.
+Under her ensemble, she sports an ivory-colored button-up vest along with black nail polish.
 Per usual, Kate wears her long, dark locks down and curled as well as some subtle makeup, including a light pink lipstick.

-Within just a few hours of the post going live, Beckinsale has already received a ton of attention with over 84,000 likes in addition to 1,400 comments.
+Within just a few hours of the post going live, Beckinsale has already received a ton of attention with over 84,000 likes, in addition to 1,400 comments.
 While some followers commented on the image to let her know that she looks beautiful, other fans took to the post to welcome her back to the social media platform.

 “Hi Kate welcome back its a nice b day gift too see you back,” one follower wrote.